 Until then, Emma hadn’t thought about entrepreneurship.
 As she and Julia continued the conversation, the idea for Wildfang (German for tomboy) emerged.
 It began as a Portland, Oregon boutique with a curated collection of menswear-inspired brands for women.
 As someone who identifies as queer, Emma envisioned creating a safe and inclusive space for women and people in the LGBTQ community to connect and shop.

 Wildfang quickly evolved into its own label after Emma realized none of the other retail brands they offered were available above a women’s size 12.
 The limited options didn’t send the message of inclusivity and body positivity she wanted to convey.
-Today, Wildfang offers a full range of women’s sizes from XS to 2X.
+Today, Wildfang also has locations in New York and Los Angeles and offers a full range of women’s sizes from XS to 2X.
 They’re known for their Wild Feminist collection of imprinted tees and other items, proudly donned by high-profile women’s and human rights advocates like Janelle Monae and Evan Rachel Wood.
 Customer favorites also include Wildfang’s Empower Suit, tailored button-up shirts, and workwear jumpsuits, all made to fit the female frame.

 For Emma, Wildfang is about something much bigger than money—it’s representative of the values she lives and breathes every day.
 It’s about empowering others to live freely and boldly and to be their best.
 “I want to know that whatever impact I make is creating a more positive life for people around me and particularly for minorities and people who are underrepresented.”